 Most of the early settings took place in worlds that resembled Medieval Europe, and drew from the legends of King Arthur and Charlamagne, The Grimm Brother's folk tales and Greek, Roman and Norse mythology.
 But over time, Dungeons and Dragons introduced a complete set of rules for playing the game based on a primarily Japanese/Chinese setting called Oriental Adventures.

 In hindsight, it was really terrible, filled with a lot of cultural inaccuracies, stereotypes and exoticization of Asian societies, even for a fantasy game, but as a young person, it was really groundbreaking.

 Today, we see many others written with greater depth and an expanded knowledge of Asian history, philosophy, mythology and culture.
-Some interesting works are set in history such as Qin: The Warring States
+Some interesting works are set in history such as Qin: The Warring States:

-, which also transports you to life in ancient China:
+or The Celestial Empire, which also transports you to life in ancient China:

 Others are set in a near-historic, mythic realm such as Legend of the Five Rings, which focuses on a samurai fantasy realm besieged by any number of threats such as the undead horrors of the Shadowland or the uncertain allegiances of the serpentine naga and flesh-eating fiends.

 For people who like vampires and horror storytelling games, White Wolf Games for a while had a line called Kindred of the East, which I felt was horribly uneven but filled with potential:

 There's even a few movements to play games set in a steampunk world, occasionally termed Victoriental.
 Which is terribly politically incorrect, but I'm just pointing out that it's out there.